 Any collaboration or divestiture we pursue, whether we are able to complete it or not, may be complex, time consuming and expensive, may divert from management's attention, may have a negative impact on our customer relationships, cause us to incur costs associated with maintaining the business of the targeted collaboration or divestiture during the transaction process and also to incur costs of closing and disposing the affected business or transferring the operations of the business to other facilities.
-In addition, if such transactions are not completed for any reason, the market price of our common stock may reflect a market assumption that such transactions will occur, and a failure to complete such transactions could result in a negative perception by the market of us generally and a decline in the market price of our common stock.
+In addition, if such transactions are not completed for any reason, the market price of our Common Stock may reflect a market assumption that such transactions will occur, and a failure to complete such transactions could result in a negative perception by the market of us generally and a decline in the market price of our Common Stock.

 We act, and are likely to continue acting, as guarantor and/or indemnitor of the obligations, actions or inactions of certain of our subsidiaries and affiliated companies.
-We have also entered into, and may again enter into, certain arrangements with our subsidiaries and third parties pursuant to which a substantial number of shares of our common stock may be issued.
-Depending on the terms of such arrangements, we may be contractually obligated to pay substantial amounts to third parties, or issue a substantially dilutive number of shares of our common stock, based on the actions or inactions of our subsidiaries and/or affiliates, regulatory agencies or other third parties.
+We have also entered into, and may again enter into, certain arrangements with our subsidiaries and third parties pursuant to which a substantial number of shares of our Common Stock may be issued.
+Depending on the terms of such arrangements, we may be contractually obligated to pay substantial amounts to third parties, or issue a substantially dilutive number of shares of our Common Stock, based on the actions or inactions of our subsidiaries and/or affiliates, regulatory agencies or other third parties.

 We act, and are likely to continue acting, as indemnitor of potential losses or liabilities that may be experienced by one or more of our affiliated companies and/or their partners or investors.
+If we become obligated to pay all or a portion of such indemnification amounts, our business and the market value of our common stock and/or debt securities may be materially adversely impacted.
 For instance, under that certain Indemnification Agreement, dated as of November 12, 2018 by and among us, Avenue and InvaGen (the "Indemnification Agreement"), we agreed to indemnify InvaGen and its affiliates for losses they may sustain in connection with inaccuracies that may appear in the representations and warranties that Avenue made to InvaGen in the Avenue Stock Purchase and Merger Agreement of even date therewith, as such representations and warranties were given as of the dates of signing and first closing.
-The maximum amount of indemnification we may have to provide under the Indemnification Agreement is \$35.0 million.
-If we become obligated to pay all or a portion of such indemnification amounts (regardless of whether or not we are partially reimbursed out of the proceeds of the Merger Transaction), our business and the market value of our common stock and/or debt securities may be materially adversely impacted.
+The Indemnification Agreement was terminated effective October 2022, but we may enter into similar arrangements in the future.

-Additionally, we have agreed in the past, and may agree in the future, to act as guarantor in connection with equity or debt raises by our partner companies, pursuant to which we may become obligated either to pay what could be a significant amount of cash or issue what could be a significant number of shares of Fortress common stock or perpetual preferred stock if certain events occur or do not occur, which could lead to a depletion of resources or dilution to our common stock, or both.
+Additionally, we have agreed in the past, and may agree in the future, to act as guarantor in connection with equity or debt raises by our partner companies, pursuant to which we may become obligated either to pay what could be a significant amount of cash or issue what could be a significant number of shares of Fortress Common Stock or perpetual preferred stock if certain events occur or do not occur, which could lead to a depletion of resources or dilution to our Common Stock, or both.